Riccarton, New Zealand: Riccarton Racecourse Hotel

 The Riccarton Racecourse Hotel is considered to be one of the most haunted places in New Zealand.
 It is said that the ghost of former licensee Donald Fraser walks the corridors of the hotel looking for his killer.
 In 1933, Fraser was murdered in the dead of night in his bedroom, where his wife was sleeping, by two blasts from a double-barrelled shotgun.
 Despite investigations, nobody was found guilty of the crime.

 Governance

 Until local government amalgamation in 1989, Riccarton was an independent borough.
 Since then, Riccarton is represented by the Halswell-Hornby-Riccarton community board.
-In the 2019 local government elections, Catherine Chu was elected as Councillor for the Riccarton ward.
+In the 2018 local government elections, Catherine Chu was elected as Councillor for the Riccarton ward.
+In the following local government election held in October 2022, she was replaced by speaker, consultant, and basketball coach Tyla Harrison-Hunt.

 Economy

 Riccarton is home to Westfield Riccarton, which at approximately 54000 m2 is one of New Zealand's largest shopping malls.
-The mall was first opened as Riccarton Mall in 1965, and has since undergone multiple redevelopments and expansions.
+The mall was first opened as Riccarton Mall on 3 November 1965, and has since undergone multiple redevelopments and expansions.
 The most recent of these took place in 2009, with the addition of a second floor and new carpark building, while plans for further expansions into neighbouring property are within the design process.
 This development underpins much of the economic activity in Riccarton, with the nearby stretch of Riccarton Road also a busy retail area with numerous motels.